-Item Column 1 Column 2 Licence Conditions HFCs, expressed in CO 2 e megatonnes, involved in regulated HFC activities engaged in by the licensee in the reserve period is not more than that reserve HFC quota; and (d) the SGG licensee must comply with any directions the Minister gives to the licensee under section 36H (directions to export HFCs if quota exceeded).
+Licence conditions Item Column 1 Column 2 Conditions Licence HFCs, expressed in CO 2 e megatonnes, involved in regulated HFC activities engaged in by the licensee in the reserve period is not more than that reserve HFC quota; and (d) the SGG licensee must comply with any directions the Minister gives to the licensee under section 36H (directions to export HFCs if quota exceeded).
 5 An SGG licence that allows the SGG licensee to import HFCs The SGG licensee must only import HFCs from a country that is a Montreal Protocol country for the purposes of Part VI for HFCs.
-6 An SGG licence that allows the SGG licensee to export HFCs The SGG licensee must only export HFCs to a country that is a Montreal Protocol country for the purposes of Part VI for HFCs. quantity of HCFCs that is taken to be involved in regulated ctivities, see subsection 25A(2). quantity of HFCs that is taken to be involved in regulated HFC s, see subsection 36B(2). subsection (1) do the day the chan The conditions mentioned in items 5 and 6 of the table in subsection (1) do not apply to importing or exporting SGGs befor the day the changes to Article 4 of the Montreal Protocol set out in Article I of the Kigali Amendment enter into force for Australia.
-The Minister must announce, by notifiable instrument, the day the changes come into force for Australia.
-Note: The cha nges cannot come into force before 1 January 2033.
-Other condition: S (4) The Minister may, when granting a licence or at any time afterwards, impose other conditions on the licence.
+6 An SGG licence that allows the SGG licensee to export HFCs The SGG licensee must only export HFCs to a country that is a Montreal Protocol country for the purposes of Part VI for HFCs.

+- Note 1: For the quantity of HCFCs that is taken to be involved in regulated HCFC activities, see subsection 25A(2). - Note 2: For the quantity of HFCs that is taken to be involved in regulated HFC activities, see subsection 36B(2). - (2) The conditions mentioned in items 5 and 6 of the table in subsection (1) do not apply to importing or exporting SGGs before the day the changes to Article 4 of the Montreal Protocol set out in Article I of the Kigali Amendment enter into force for Australia. - (3) The Minister must announce, by notifiable instrument, the day the changes come into force for Australia.

+Note: The changes cannot come into force before 1 January 2033.